How to find us in Oslo

 Although the oil industry is in a challenging period, we have never had a larger portfolio of projects than we do today.
 We have major ambitions for the Norwegian continental shelf and there will be a high level of activity for many decades to come.
 The old giants on the continental shelf have been joined by new installations, such as Gudrun, Gina Krog, Valemon and Åsgard subsea compression.
-And soon Johan Sverdrup will be entering production.
+And now Johan Sverdrup has entered production.

 We believe it's possible to maintain profitable and sustainable production at current levels on the Norwegian continental shelf until 2030 and beyond.
 By increasing extraction and prolonging the lifetime of fields in operation, we'll be well positioned for another 40 years on the Norwegian continental shelf.